POSITION: Air Conditioner and Refrigerator Mechanic

 - Sister or brother (including stepsisters and stepbrothers, or adoptive sisters or brothers) of the employee, or of the spouse, when such sibling is at least 51 percent dependent on the employee for support, unmarried, and under 21 years of age, or regardless of age, incapable of self-support.

-- Listed on the travel orders of a direct-hire Foreign, Civil, or uniformed service member assigned to or stationed abroad with a USG agency that is under COM authority, or at an office of the American Institute in Taiwan; and either:
+- Listed on the travel orders of a direct-hire Foreign Service, Civil Service, or uniformed service member assigned to or stationed abroad with a U.S. government agency under Chief of Mission (COM) authority, or at an office of the American Institute in Taiwan; and either:

 1. Resides at the sponsoring employee’s or uniformed service member’s post of assignment abroad or at an office of the American Institute in Taiwan; or